SorJEF/nutritionix-angular-example/README.md

-# Nutritionix Angular 1.x Example
+# Nutritionix Angular 1.x API examples

+A project with Nutritionix API examples which could be used as a boilerplate for your Angular 1.x web app

 ## Getting Started